-Now that we’ve gotten through the differences between the three metaphors, analogies, and similes, let’s dive deeper into one of them – analogies – and one specific thing that could be better explained by such analogies—feelings.
+Now that we’ve gotten through the differences between the the analogy vs. metaphor, let’s dive deeper into one of them – analogies – and one specific thing that could be better explained by such analogies—feelings.

 7 Analogies for Feelings, for 7 Different People Types